Crema Mexicana

 Pro Tips

-- Keep away from strong-smelling foods as it absorbs odors easily
+- Keep away from strong-smelling foods as crema absorbs odors easily

-- Keep lid tightly sealed to prevent moisture loss and mold
+- Keep lid tightly sealed to prevent skin formation and mold

 Origin & Heritage